nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 //  │ ```                                                       │
 //  │ #code-block-starting-line-in-original-md-13               │
 //  │ ```nu                                                     │
-//  │ # This chunk will produce some output in a separate block │
+//  │ # This block will produce some output in a separate block │
 //  │ $var1 | path join 'baz' 'bar'                             │
 //  │ ```                                                       │
 //  │ ```output-numd                                            │